fuenwang/MixFairFace/README.md

 # MixFairFace
-The official implementation of our AAAI-23 paper "MixFairFace: Towards Ultimate Fairness via MixFair Adapter in Face Recognition" The source code and paper will be released soon!
+The official implementation of our AAAI-23 paper "MixFairFace: Towards Ultimate Fairness via MixFair Adapter in Face Recognition" The source code and paper along with supplementary materials will be released soon!